The Princess Switch 3: Romancing the Star: Plot

 Princess Stacy Wyndham of Belgravia and Queen Margaret Delacourt of Montenaro are preparing to host an international Christmas festival in Montenaro, the centerpiece of which is the "Star of Peace", a sacred relic loaned by the Vatican.
 Shortly after the Star arrives, thieves break into the palace and steal it.

 Stacy and Margaret decide to approach Lady Fiona Pembroke, who is currently on probation and working as a custodian at an orphanage, for help to track down the Star.
 She agrees to help in exchange for Margaret putting in a good word for her when her case is reviewed by a disciplinary board after Christmas.
 Fiona consults her ex-boyfriend, Peter Maxwell, a disgraced former Interpol investigator who now runs his own private security firm.

-He quickly deduces that the mastermind behind the Star's disappearance is Hunter Cunard, a billionaire obsessed with stealing priceless works of art for his personal collection.
+Peter quickly deduces that the mastermind behind the Star's disappearance is Hunter Cunard, a billionaire obsessed with stealing priceless works of art for his personal collection.
 Fiona charms Hunter into giving her an invitation to the Christmas party at his estate.
-Peter then recruits Fiona's assistants, Mindy and Reggie, to practice infiltrating Hunter's estate and bypassing his security measures while Fiona distracts Hunter at the party.
+Peter then recruits Fiona's assistants, Mindy and Reggie, to practice infiltrating Hunter's estate and bypassing his security measures while Fiona distracts him at the party.

-Reggie injures himself during training, so Margaret agrees to impersonate Fiona at the party while Peter and Fiona, stepping in for Reggie, retrieve the Star from the security vault.
-As they get ready for the mission, Fiona reflects over her unrequited feelings for Peter, whom she knew from her childhood.
+Reggie injures himself during training, so Margaret agrees to impersonate Fiona at the party.
+This is while Peter and Fiona, stepping in for Reggie, retrieve the Star from the security vault.
+As they get ready for the mission, Fiona reflects over her unrequited feelings for Peter, whom she has known since childhood.

 The plan is set into motion, and at first, everything goes smoothly until Peter accidentally trips a pressure plate alarm while retrieving the Star.
 Panicked, Reggie and Mindy shut off the fake security footage Peter had installed, alerting Hunter to the theft.
 Peter gives Fiona a bag with the Star and stays behind to distract Hunter's men while Frank picks up Fiona.
 Margaret also escapes with the help of the coat check angel man.